Preschool Insects Theme

 Add cardboard boxes or cardboard blocks to the dramatic play area along with antenna head bands for children to wear.
 Invite them to create tunnels/ant hills and pretend to live and work together in an ant colony.

-Leave out pictures of different bugs on sticks or bug puppets if you have them.
+Create Bug Stick Puppets using images of insects and craft sticks.
 Invite your preschoolers to put on a bug themed puppet show for each other.

 Going on A Bug Hunt